 Providers of financial capital

 Communication with investors, financial institutions and the financial community in general is actively pursued and usually takes place through meetings, project visits, road shows, seminars, presentations, investment meetings and press releases.
 The main recurring topics of discussion are financial performance, transparency and control.
 All dates and locations of road shows, seminars and other investor relations activities are published on the BAM website.
 In terms of environmental, social and governance (ESG) performance, BAM has responded to CDP’s investor information requests since 2008.

 Suppliers and subcontractors

-BAM’s procurement officers are in daily contact with suppliers and subcontractors to discuss health and safety, among other things.
-Circular economy practices and waste-reducing activities are also increasingly being discussed.
 Supply chain partners are increasingly involved in the early stages of the bidding process and in the development and planning of BAM projects through lean planning meetings.
-This optimises the efficiency of the construction program via the value chain.
-By involving its partners in the supply chain, BAM invests in these relationships.
+This optimises the efficiency of the construction programme via the value chain.
+By involving its partners in an early stage, BAM invests in these relationships.
 Typical discussions between BAM and suppliers are around product and project quality and project progress.
 In projects suppliers and subcontractors play a large role in delivering performance on health and safety and innovations around circular economy and CO2 reductions.

-By its nature, the construction and civil engineering works of BAM have an impact on local communities, residents and other users of buildings and on infrastructure and society as a whole.
+By their nature, the construction and civil engineering works of BAM have an impact on local communities.
+BAM builds facilities which society needs, such as housing, hospitals, schools, leisure and industrial facilities, utilities and infrastructure.
 Main discussion points differ per governmental body, but health and safety as well as human rights are common.
-Chapter 4 of this report describes BAM’s results and provides examples of its activities for social involvement in 2017.
-BAM’s target of improving a million lives shows its ambition to increase its positive impact on the social level.
+Chapter 3.2 of this report describes BAM’s results and provides examples of its activities for social involvement in 2018.
+BAM’s target of enhancing one million lives shows its ambition to increase its positive impact on local communities.

 The session was concluded with a call to action: Dare to be a rebellious and experiment with partners to overcome societal challenges to safeguard a bright future for the generations to come.
-The conclusions of the multi-stakeholder dialogue are shared with relevant BAM colleagues to ensure that the lessons learned are used in practice.
+The conclusions of the multi-stakeholder dialogue were shared with relevant BAM colleagues and participants to ensure that the lessons learned will be used in practice.

 As part of the development of the strategic agenda for 2016-2020, the Group carried out a materiality assessment.
 Material themes are themes that significantly influence BAM’s ability to create value in the short, medium and long term.